-5. Outband authentication on inWebo
+5. SPS performs outband authentication on Starling 2FA.

-If gateway authentication is successful, SPS connects the inWebo server to check which authentication factors are available for the user.
-Then SPS requests the second authentication factor from the user.
+If gateway authentication is successful, SPS connects the Starling 2FA server to check which authentication factors are available for you.
+After that, SPS requests the second authentication factor from you.

-- For OTP-like authentication factors, SPS requests the OTP from the user, and sends it to the inWebo server for verification. - For the inWebo push notification factor, SPS asks the inWebo server to check if the user successfully authenticated on the inWebo server. - 6.
-If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
-(Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to the user.) - 7.
-If the user opens a new session within a short period, they can do so without having to perform multi-factor authentication again.
-After this configurable grace period expires, the user must perform multi-factor authentication to open the next session.
+- For OTP-like authentication factors, SPS requests the OTP from you, and sends it to the Starling 2FA server for verification. - For the Starling 2FA push notification factor, SPS asks the Starling 2FA server to check if you successfully authenticated on the Starling 2FA server. - 6.
+If multi-factor authentication is successful, you can connect to the protected server, while SPS records your activities.

-For details, see [authentication_cache] on page 21.
+- Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to you. - 7.
+If you open a new session within a short period, you can do so without having to perform multi-factor authentication again.
+After this configurable grace period expires, you must perform multi-factor authentication to open the next session. - For details, see [authentication_cache] on page 21.